Covid 19 coronavirus: Jacinda Ardern stands by D-Day date despite 34 days of no community transmission

 The most recent such case was reported on April 30, 34 days ago, but director general of health Ashley Bloomfield has said the last cases of concern were actually from about two months ago.

-Deputy Prime Minister Winston Peters and National Party leader Todd Muller, who quoted the Cabinet paper during Question Time yesterday, both used the community transmission criteria to push for a move to level 1.
+Deputy Prime Minister Winston Peters and Muller, who quoted the Cabinet paper during Question Time yesterday, both used the community transmission criteria to push for a move to level 1.

+Muller told Hosking this morning that the leaked paper about returning to level 1 just "appeared" and its details were "extraordinary".

+"This is why Winston Peters has been saying for well over 10 days we should be returning to level 1."

 "Earlier than that would not have given sufficient confidence that transmission was not occurring that has not yet been detected," she said while being questioned by Muller in the House yesterday.